UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 ###### Figure 2: Average weekly time spent on labs in relation to the student’s preferred study locations.

-There is a larger range of time spent on labs by students whom study at school (Figure 2).
+There is a larger range of time spent on labs by students who study at school (Figure 2).
 The data appear much more spares and seem to have higher values which could be an indication that either people are getting distracted at school or people generally put more effort into